 Axson is a tiny town located in the state of Georgia.
 With a population of 360 people and just one neighborhood, Axson is the 432nd largest community in Georgia.
-Axson has seen a significant amount of newer housing growth in recent years.
-Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+Much of the housing stock in Axson was built relatively recently.
+The construction of new real estate can often be taken as an indication that the local Axson economy is robust, and that jobs or other amenities are attracting an influx of new residents.
 This seems to be the case in Axson, where the median household income is $79,338.00.

 Axson is a decidedly white-collar town, with fully 91.57% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Axson is a town of professionals, managers, and production and manufacturing workers.
 There are especially a lot of people living in Axson who work in business and financial occupations (39.16%), teaching (26.51%), and community and social services (25.90%).

-Overall, Axson’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Axson’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

 The per capita income in Axson in 2022 was $38,575, which is wealthy relative to Georgia, and upper middle income relative to the rest of the US.
 This equates to an annual income of $154,300 for a family of four.
 However, Axson contains both very wealthy and poor people as well.